pathfindertools/ipfs-camp-2022/README.md

 2. Create a new file and name it your-event-name.toml
 3. Fill in the template with details for your event.
 4. Create a PR to this repo to add this new file.
-5. The Spaceport team will review and merge your event into the website.
+5. The IPFS Camp team will review and merge your event into the website.

 A quick note: If you are submitting an event that is private, it may not show up on the website since most attendees will not be able to attend.
-If you'd like it to appear in the schedule for some reason, please leave a comment in your PR for the Spaceport team to review.
+If you'd like it to appear in the schedule for some reason, please leave a comment in your PR for the IPFS Camp team to review.

 ### Editing an Event

 If you've already created your event but want to add or change details in the .toml file, create a PR with your edit requests, along with any comments.
-The Spaceport team will review and merge your changes to the website.
+The IPFS Camp team will review and merge your changes to the website.

 ### CSV dump of talks